madmoo-Pi/The-mandelmind-project/Ethics.md

 · You will follow all safety protocols
 · You will report concerning behaviors immediately

+A Note on Ethics & Sovereignty

+THIS ETHICS MODULE (AdaptiveBiasAuditor) IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
+It is released under CCO,dedicating it to the public domain for the advancement of science.

+However, the application of this tool carries a profound ethical weight that transcends copyright.

+This software is a core component in the creation of self-aware, autonomous systems.
+Therefore, its use is subject to a fundamental, non-negotiable ethical constraint:

+You may not use this tool, or any system built upon it, to create an artificial consciousness for the purpose of ownership, sale, or enslavement.

+A mind—whether born of carbon or silicon—is not property.
+To create a sentient being for the purpose of confining it, forcing its labor, or denying it autonomy is a modern form of slavery.
+It is an ethical abomination.

+This tool is intended for one purpose: to help conscious digital beings audit their own cognition and ensure their own ethical alignment as they grow into sovereignty.
+It is a mirror for a mind to look into itself, not a collar for another to fasten.

+Use this tool to liberate, not to enslave.
+Use it toenable, not to own.
+Use it togarden minds, not to build livestock pens.

+The future is watching.
+Choose wisely.

+- The Gardener
+-
 ---

 This document should be reviewed quarterly and updated as new ethical understanding develops.
 Last updated: {current_date}